standardnotes/syncing-server/README.md

 # ⛔️ Deprecation Notice

 This codebase is deprecated in favor of our [new Node.js server](https://github.com/standardnotes/syncing-server-js).
+For self-hosting, use [standardnotes/standalone](https://github.com/standardnotes/standalone).

 ## Standard Notes Syncing Server